DragonSenses/Algorithms/LeetCode/146-lru-cache/problem.md

 By using these data structures, we can ensure that both the `get` and `put` methods run in `O(1)` average time complexity.

+# Built-In Data Structures

+The major programming languages have built-in data structures that make this problem much easier.
+This approach is included for the sake of completeness.

+## **Intuition**

+Many programming languages offer built-in data structures that simplify the implementation of an LRU cache.
+These built-in structures can handle most of the heavy lifting, making the solution more straightforward.

+### **Interview Note**

+**Warning**: Using these built-in data structures might defeat the purpose of the problem.
+If you are asked this problem in an interview, the interviewer likely wants to see you implement the LRU cache from scratch.
+It is recommended to ask the interviewer before using built-in data structures.

+### Using Built-In Data Structures

+#### Key Points

+- **Built-In Efficiency**: Built-in data structures are optimized and tested for efficiency and reliability.
+- **Simplified Implementation**: Using built-in structures can significantly reduce the complexity of your code.

+#### Examples

+- **Java**: The `LinkedHashMap` class.
+- **C++**: The `std::list` class.
+- **Python**: The `OrderedDict` class from the `collections` module.

+- In **Java**, we will be using [LinkedHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashMap.html), which is a hash map that maintains insertion order.
+It essentially implements the linked list for us in the same data structure as the hash map, with the add and remove methods built into the hash map operations.

+- In **C++**, we will be using [std::list](https://en.cppreference.com/w/cpp/container/list), which implements the doubly linked list.

+- In **Python**, we will be using [collections.OrderedDict](https://docs.python.org/3/library/collections.html#collections.OrderedDict).
+This is similar to the Java data structure - it is a hash map that maintains insertion order.

+Using these built-in data structures, you can quickly create an LRU cache with minimal effort, but always be mindful of the context in which you're applying this approach.